sait-wbdv/fall-2021/src/takeaways/express/http.md

 2. The Request is magically routed to the server using many Internet protocols, such as DNS (domain names -> IP addresses) and HTTP.
 3. The server receives the request and decides what to do based on the:
     - Endpoint URL - The "location" of a resource (a file or information) on the server.
-    - HTTP Verb - The action that is requested, based on CRUD operations:
+    - HTTP Method - The action that is requested, based on CRUD operations:
         - Create a resource: `GET` Request
         - Read a resource: `POST` Request
         - Update a resource: `UPDATE` Request